k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

   * Reflect on Query — determines the appropriate response path.

-  * Execute — Responsibility is delegated to the relevant execution sub-agent.
+  * Execute — responsibility is delegated to the relevant execution subagent.

-* [D] **Respond** — Crafting and formulating the final answer
+* [D] **Respond** — crafting and formulating the final answer.